All Latest News

 In the event of inclement weather, the Georgia Bar Examination will proceed as scheduled as long as the Georgia International Convention Center in College Park, Georgia, remains open.
 To determine if the Convention Center remains open, please check www.collegeparkga.com.
 You may also check our website (www.gabaradmissions.org), WSBTV and www.wsbtv.com for information on the status of the Georgia Bar Examination.
 If severe weather is predicted for the days of the Bar Examination, please plan accordingly.
 Late applicants will not be allowed to make up any time lost.

-In the rate event of a power outage that requires the use of the Center’s generator, all applicants will handwrite the remainder of the exam.
+In the rare event of a power outage that requires the use of the Center’s generator, all applicants will handwrite the remainder of the exam.

 Deadline for Petitions for ADA Accommodations

-The deadline for submitting a Petition for ADA Accommodations for the February 2017 Bar exam is December 1, 2016.
+The deadline for submitting a Petition for ADA Accommodations for the February 2019 Bar Exam is December 1, 2018.
 Click here for more information.

 Certification of Fitness Application Information